 Kinross has an intriguing history.
 Situated beside Lochleven, the largest loch in the Scottish Lowlands is Loch Leven Castle where Mary Queen of Scots was imprisoned in 1567.
 The tower house where Mary was held is one of Scotland’s oldest and was built in the 1300s.
 It was from here that she was forced to abdicate the throne in favour of her infant son who later became James VI.
-Leading actresses Saoirse Ronan and Margot Robbie have been lined up to play the parts of Mary Queen of Scots and Queen Elizabeth I in the upcoming Hollywood movie with the working title Mary Stuart which is to be filmed in Scotland later in 2017.
+Leading actresses Saoirse Ronan and Margot Robbie play the parts of Mary Queen of Scots and Queen Elizabeth I in the Hollywood movie Mary Queen of Scots which was filmed in Scotland.

 Kinross Golf Club was formed in 1884 following a meeting of twenty enthusiasts.
 The stretch of land known as The Kirkgate which lies alongside Loch Leven was offered by the then resident of Kinross House, Sir Basil Montgomery for the development of a golf course.
 Tom Morris of St Andrews, a well-respected Open Champion of the 1860s, was commissioned to design the 6 holes of golf course that the acreage allowed and he was paid £3 3s 8d which, even in those days, would have been excellent value for money.
 Even today, more than 100 years later, there is still evidence from the outline of some of the now filled in bunkers on the Kirkgate ground that a golf course did exist.
 The golf courses have developed over the years from 9 holes to two 18-hole courses which are excellent examples of Scottish parkland courses.
 Both courses are still owned and lovingly invested in by the Montgomery family.